Moorfoot Building: History

-The building was purchased by Sheffield City Council in the late 2000s with the government departments as sitting tenants pending their relocation.
+The building was purchased by Sheffield City Council in the late 2000s, with the government departments as sitting tenants pending their relocation.
 In 2010 the British Government vacated the property, and were replaced by the council's Children, Young Peoples and Families Directorate and Central Finance Service.

 It was planned that the building would eventually be demolished and the site form part of a new business district.

-However, in the summer of 2011, many departments from Sheffield Town Hall moved into the Moorfoot Building.
-In January 2013 Henry Boot Construction announced the award of a contract to refurbish a large part of the building for Sheffield City Council.
-The multimillion-pound project was to deliver vital services upgrades and a refurbishment to the majority of the building in order to provide office space for SCC employees.
+In the summer of 2011, many departments from Sheffield Town Hall moved into the Moorfoot Building.
+In January 2013, Henry Boot Construction announced the award of a contract to refurbish a large part of the building for Sheffield City Council.
+The multimillion-pound project was to deliver vital services upgrades and a refurbishment to the majority of the building in order to provide office space for council employees.

+Following the COVID-19 pandemic and the council's adoption of hybrid working (a hybrid of working from home and working from offices) for its office based staff, they announced plans to downsize their office estate, and by the end of 2023 relocating staff based at the Moorfoot building to other parts of the estate including city centre locations including Sheffield Town Hall and Howden House and in the city's suburbs at Manor Lane Depot and some Area Housing Offices.